 Most CEOs typically accumulate experience and develop skills within a specific domain — whether that be sales, finance, technical, or operations and that background tends to then shape or flavour their overall ability and effectiveness as leaders.

 This will be the engine behind the all-terrain operator.
 A founder who came up through engineering can now think fluently about or finely orchestrate their go-to-market processes.
 A sales-led CEO can interrogate and shape their product roadmap.
-The cognitive overhead of operating outside your native domain is vanishing.
+The cognitive overhead of operating outside your native domain — the gap between knowing enough to act and needing to hire someone who does — is vanishing.
 Breadth was once a happy accident of how a career unfolded.
 It will soon become learnable.

 If the first era of the Web was about access (finding information) and the second was about connection (social and SaaS), this third era is about synthesis.
 We are moving from a world where we had to learn the language of machines to a world where machines have finally learned ours.